Exploring Parameter-Efficient Fine-Tuning Techniques for Code Generation with Large Language Models: Methodology

 For all our experiments, we used a single NVIDIA RTX A5000 24GB GPU.
 We study a total of seven tuning techniques: Full fine-tuning, ICL, LoRA~\cite{hu2021lora}, IA3~\cite{liu2022few}, Prompt tuning~\cite{lester2021power}, Prefix tuning~\cite{li2021prefix}, and QLoRA~\cite{dettmers2023qlora}.
 We implemented all the tuning techniques using HuggingFace~\cite{wolf2019huggingface} and PEFT~\cite{peft} libraries.

-We used full fine-tuning only for the small language models, as tuning all the parameters of the LLMs is computationally intractable within a maximum GPU memory of 24GB.
+We used full fine-tuning only for the SLMs, as tuning all the parameters of the LLMs is computationally intractable within a maximum GPU memory of 24GB.
 We set the learning rate to $5e-5$.
-We study ICL by varying $n$, the number of prompt examples where $n \in \{1, 2, 3\}$, with random sampling and 5 different seeds.
-We limit ourselves to a maximum of 3 examples as considering more examples results in out-of-memory errors.
-We used the instruction template in Table~\ref{tab:task_design} and concatenated the templates of the $n$ examples.

-For each PEFT technique, we used hyperparameter values which have been used in the corresponding initial papers of the PEFT technique.
 For LoRA and IA3, we applied the low-rank matrix decomposition on the attention layers of the models and set $r = 16$ and $\alpha = 32$.
 For implementing QLoRA, we use 8-bit and 4-bit quantization~\cite{dettmers2022llmint8}.
 We set the learning rate to $3e-4$ for LoRA, IA3 and QLoRA.
 For Prompt tuning and Prefix tuning, we prepended a set of $20$ trainable continuous virtual tokens to each input sample of the models and applied learning rates of $3e-3$ and $3e-2$.

 We used Adafactor~\cite{shazeer2018adafactor} optimizer with 16-bit float precision for all models.
 We fine-tuned the models for a maximum of five epochs and evaluated them every $0.2 * len(train\_set)$ optimization steps.
+We fine-tune all models with a batch size of 8.
 We selected the checkpoint with the lowest evaluation loss for inference and found that beam search with a beam size of $10$ yields the best effectiveness.
+Given the various token length distribution and complexity of the datasets, we generate codes with up to 64, 128, and 1024 tokens for Conala, CodeAlpacaPy, and APPS, respectively.
 We make our code publicly available: \url{https://github.com/martin-wey/peft-llm-code}.